simbo1905/cu-final-mssql/readme.md

 docker build -t cu-final-mssql .
 ```

-If you have private containers you are going to have to "docker push" into the docker repo it brings up.
-With opensource code is far easier to deploy via docker hub:
+If you have private containers you are going to have to "docker push" into the docker repo OpenShift will start up below.
+With opensource code is far easier to deploy via your own free account on docker hub:

 ```
-# in the following commands you need to use your docker user name
+# in the following commands you need to change "username" to be your docker hub user name
 docker login
 docker tag cu-final-mssql username/cu-final-mssql:latest docker push username/cu-final-mssql:latest